Vitamin A Benefits, Foods & Deficiency Signs Guide

 Discover the health benefits of vitamin A, top food sources, deficiency symptoms, and daily needs to support vision, skin, and immune function.

-vitamin A
+health benefits of vitamin A

 Vitamin A is a vital nutrient your body needs to maintain proper vision, a healthy immune system, and radiant skin.
 Despite its importance, many people don’t get enough vitamin A in their daily diets, which can lead to health issues ranging from night blindness to a weakened immune response.
 In this guide, we’ll cover everything you need to know about vitamin A—its benefits, best food sources, signs of deficiency, and how to meet your daily needs safely.